chris17453/downdetector_feed/README.md

 a simple python demo script which parses the downdetector website for json data for use in reporting

 ### note
-This was a 3 hour demo project.
+- This was a 3 hour demo project.
 Nothing deep.
 Evaluate as such
+- I advide the use of downdetector's supported api if you find this of value
+- I have nothing to do with downdetector.
+Just a random guy deving

 ## usage
 ```bash